frousseu/NEECbirds/README.md

 - Not easy to interpret real meaning (group size, number of birds concerned?)

-- Strongly depends on the amount of observers and checklist (lightly mitigated by a weigthing method based on numbers)
+- Strongly depends on the amount of observers and checklists (lightly mitigated by a weigthing method based on numbers)

 - Sensible to bandwith value and different parameters

 ##NOTES and IDEAS

-- Use GAMs to predict quantrile group size in each kernel polygons
+- Use GAMs to predict quantile group size in each kernel polygons

 - Need to sum species by groups when doing GAMs